 WES Erosion Prevention and Sediment Control Permit

-WES EPSC Permit is required if the development activity disturbs 800-sq. ft. or more.
+A WES EPSC Permit is required if the development activity disturbs 800 sq. ft. or more within the WES service area, excluding the city of Happy Valley.
 In order to obtain a WES EPSC Permit, please complete the WES EPSC Permit Application and plans as specified in the application.
 Typically this permit is issued for residential construction and small commercial/industrial additions and improvements.

 Erosion Control 1200-CN Permit

-For those sites that are 1 acre to less than 5 acres of disturbance and are located inside of Gladstone, Rivergrove, SWMACC or CCSD#1 (excluding the City of Happy Valley), a Department of Environmental Quality (DEQ) 1200-CN Construction Stormwater (Erosion Control) Permit will be issued by WES along with the WES EPSC permit.
-To obtain a 1200-CN permit the applicants must submit the required WES EPSC Permit application and 1200-CN template style erosion control plans to WES for review and approval.
-Click on You can download the WES EPSC Application or 1200-CN Templates to download from our website.
+For those sites that are 1 acre to less than 5 acres of disturbance and are located inside of Gladstone, Rivergrove, or applicable WES service areas (excluding the City of Happy Valley), a Department of Environmental Quality (DEQ) 1200-CN Construction Stormwater (Erosion Control) Permit will be issued by WES along with the WES EPSC permit.
+To obtain a 1200-CN permit the applicants must submit the required WES EPSC Permit application and erosion control plans to WES for review and approval.
+Download the WES EPSC Application or 1200-CN Templates.
 Typically the 1200-CN permit is issued for small subdivisions, partitions, multi-family, commercial and industrial projects.

 Erosion Control 1200-C Permit

-For those sites that are 5 acres or more of disturbance within CCSD#1, SWMACC or Gladstone, or are 1 acre or more of disturbance outside of CCSD#1, SWMACC or Gladstone, a Department of Environmental Quality (DEQ) 1200-C Construction Stormwater (Erosion Control) Permit is required.
+For those sites that are 5 acres or more of disturbance within WES’ applicable service areas, Gladstone or Rivergrove, a Department of Environmental Quality (DEQ) 1200-C Construction Stormwater (Erosion Control) Permit is required in addition to the local WES EPSC permit.
+For sites within Happy Valley a DEQ 1200-C permit is required in addition to the local Happy Valley EPSC permit.
 To obtain a 1200-C permit the applicant must submit the required 1200-C application and template style erosion control plans to DEQ for review and approval.
 The DEQ 1200-C Templates are available from DEQ's 1200-C Construction Stormwater General Permit webpage.
 Typically the 1200-C permit is issued for large subdivisions, multi-family, commercial and industrial projects.

 Erosion Control Resources